juanparati/Sendinblue/README.md

                 ]
          ],

+2. Change the mail driver to "sendinblue.v3" into the "config/mail.php" file or the ".env" file (Remember that ".env" values will overwrite the config values).
+Example:

+         'driver' => env('MAIL_MAILER', 'sendinblue'),

+         'mailers' => [
+                 // ...
+                 'sendinblue' => [
+                        'transport' => 'sendinblue.v3'
+                 ]
+                 // ...
+         ];

+## <a name="setup-native-mail-transport"></a> Setup native mail transport in Laravel 5.6+/6

+1. Add the following configuration snippet into the "config/services.php" file

+         'sendinblue' => [
+                'v3'    => [
+                    'key'   => '[your v3 api key]'
+                ]
+         ],

-2. Change the mail driver to "sendinblue.v3" into the "config/mail.php" file or the ".env" file.
+2. Change the mail driver to "sendinblue.v3" into the "config/mail.php" file or the ".env" (Remember that ".env" values will overwrite the config values) file.
 Example:

          'driver' => env('MAIL_DRIVER', 'sendinblue.v3'),